EdvinasKumza/TestingJenkins/README.md

-Testing Automation coursework using Jenkins.
+Testing Automation coursework using Jenkins and Selenium.